abr-98/Guide-to-Computer-Vision/Fundamentals/Operations/Pointwise Operations/README.md

 ### 1. Inversion

-This operator converts the image into its  negative or inverse image, as shown in the image_negative.ipynb file.
+This operator converts the image into its  negative or inverse image, as shown in the image_transformation_1.ipynb file.
 The transformation formulates as below:

 **Y= (max_pixel_value-1) - X**